krzysu/jquery.positioner/README.md

 ## What about positioner.coffee?

 Positioner.coffee is a class written in CoffeeScript that do all the magic behind jquery.positioner.
-So you can use it directly in your project if you like together with test in Jasmine.
+So you can use it directly in your project if you like together with tests in Jasmine.
 Jquery plugin is in fact only other form of initialization.

 * * *